Punty Level

 Automated sonic level for glassblowing instruction.

 In glassblowing, molten glass is collected on the end of a solid steel rod (called a punty) or an open cylinder (called a pipe).
 After gathering glass from the furnace, glassblowers (or gaffers) rotate pipes/punties to control the material and keep it on center.
 Beginner glassblowers typically struggle to keep these tools level in rotation while moving through the shop.
 If held too high after gathering, glass will flow back onto the pipe/punty.
 This restricts the amount of usable material (because the glass then cannot be removed intact).
 If held too low, depending on its level of heat, glass can drip off the end of the pipe/punty.
+I was approached by Associate Professor Helen Lee, Head of Glass in the University of Wisconsin-Madison Art Dept., who was interested in developing a tool that could attach to a pipe/punty and emit a tone based on the degree of deviation from the level plane.

 For the electronics, I decided to use an Adafruit Feather microcontroller.
 The Feather provides a very small footprint, while still having nearly the same full functionality of a full sized Arduino UNO (serial debugging saved me a lot of time!).
 I used a 14-bit Adafruit I2C accelerometer to detect the angle of inclination and a small piezoelectric element to produce a tone.